 Regular exercise helps maintain weight-loss and prevent regain.
 It also improves glycemic control (measurement of the effects of carbohydrates on sugar level) and reduces the risk of cardiovascular disease.
 A goal of 30 to 45 minutes of moderate exercise most days per week should be set.
 Exercise does not need to occur in a single session to be beneficial.
 Dividing the activity into multiple, short episodes produces similar benefits and is often more achievable.

 Fortunately, it doesn't take dramatic weight-loss to reduce the risk for prediabetes or to improve one's health.
-Losing just five percent of one's weight can make a significant difference in reducing the risk of type 2 diabetes.
+Losing just 5% of one's weight can significantly reduce the risk of type 2 diabetes.
 Moderate weight-loss can also help delay or prevent diabetes-related complications and make sugar control easier in prediabetes.

 In addition to incorporating a healthy meal plan and exercise program, today's world of technology and social networking may enhance a person's ability to monitor their health.
-There are many online and app-driven resources, such as food journals, calorie trackers, exercise tools and more available online, for your smartphone and more!
+There are many online and app-drive resources, such as food journals, calorie trackers, exercise tools and more available online, for your smartphone and more!

 One of the most important things for a person with prediabetes to do is make useful, concrete decisions on lifestyle changes and exercise with the help of his or her healthcare team.
-People with prediabetes should be proactive and ask their healthcare professionals about their blood sugar levels and the risk factors associated with diabetes.
+People with prediabetes should be proactive and ask their healthcare professionals for resources to help them achieve their lifestyle goals.

-What are the consequences of diabetes?
+What are the Consequences of Diabetes?

-Excess sugar in the blood causes a lot of health-related problems.
-The cells of the body are probably not getting enough of the sugar they need, and when sugar levels in the blood become too high, there is damage to nerves and blood vessels, usually in the feet, hands, kidneys and eyes.
+When the sugar remains in the blood instead of the cell where we want it, there is damage to nerves and blood vessels, usually in the feet, hands, kidneys and eyes.
 Other consequences of diabetes include: